OpenNFT/OpenNFT/docs/install.rst

 .. note::

     It is assumed that the virtual environment has been created and activated.
-    Please see above how to create and activate the virual environment on your platform.
+    Please see above how to create and activate the virtual environment on your platform.

 Run the command: